 - Social Security cards for all household members.

-- Proof of all income for the past 90 days must be presented at time of application for all household members, except wage income earned by dependent minors under the age of 18.
+- Proof of all income for the past 30 days or (in some cases) twelve months must be presented at time of application for all household members, except wage income earned by dependent minors under the age of 18.

 - The gas and electric bill, regardless of status and/or your bulk fuel invoice or bill.

 - If disabled, you must submit proof of disability.

 - If you are required to make a copayment, you must bring verification of that payment.
 If your AEP electric service is off and a reconnection fee is needed, you will need a receipt to show you paid the reconnection fee.

 **PLEASE BE ADVISED OF THE FOLLOWING ADDITION TO DOCUMENTATION NEEDED**:

 - Drivers License